Isolated rains likely over Arunachal Pradesh, Sikkim on Thursday and Friday

-GUWAHATI: A feeble western disturbance (WD) is set to impact the Western Himalayan Region from Saturday onwards.
+GUWAHATI: A feeble western disturbance (WD) is set to impact the Western Himalayan Region from Saturday onwards in Northeast.

 As per the India Meteorological Department (IMD), isolated rain or snow is expected over Arunachal Pradesh, Sikkim, Jammu & Kashmir and Ladakh on Thursday and Friday.